What is a limited company...

 Advantages and Disadvantages

-This is too big a subject to go into here and is something for discussion at the free initial consultation, but here are the two factors that end up being the bottom line for most people:
+This is too big a subject to go into here and is something for discussion at the free initial consultation, but here are the two factors that end up being the bottom line for many people:

-1. It will always cost more in accountancy fees and general administrative costs and time to run a limited company than the equivalent sole trade - although much depends on the arrangements for item 1 under the ‘Board’s responsibilities’ paragraph above.
+1. It will generally cost more in accountancy fees and general administrative costs and time to run a limited company than the equivalent sole trade - although much depends on the arrangements for item 1 under the 'Board's responsibilities' paragraph above.

-How do I get the tax advantages?
+How do I calculate the potential tax advantages?